-The present work addresses the spectral problem and the integrability of the q-boson system on the infinite lattice \mathbb{Z} .
-Specifically, we demonstrate that the eigenfunctions of this infinite q-boson system are again given by Hall-Littlewood functions and provide explicit formulas for a complete hierarchy of operators commuting with the Hamiltonian; these formulas are natural infinite-dimensional analogues of the above-mentioned expressions in [K] for the finite q-boson system on \mathbb{Z}m .
-Finally, the n-particle scattering operator is computed as an application of Ruijsenaars' general scattering results in [R2].
+The current paper addresses the spectral problem and the integrability of the q-boson system on the infinite integer lattice \mathbb{Z} .
+Specifically, we demonstrate that the eigenfunctions of this infinite q-boson system are again given by Hall-Littlewood functions and provide explicit formulas for a complete hierarchy of operators commuting with the Hamiltonian; these formulas are natural infinite-dimensional analogues of the abovementioned expressions in [8] for the finite periodic q-boson system on \mathbb{Z}m .
+While in the case of the periodic lattice the use of the algebraic Bethe Ansatz method was instrumental for the diagonalization of the system, here in the infinite-dimensional setting our main tool consists of well-known Pieri formulas for the Hall-Littlewood functions [10].
+The n-particle spectrum now turns out to be absolutely continuous rather than discrete but still remains bounded (as in the periodic case).
+The corresponding n-particle scattering operator relating the large-times asymptotics of the dynamics for $t \to -\infty$ and $t \to +\infty$ is computed explicitly as an application of Ruijsenaars' general scattering results in Ref.
+[14].